dez011/obs_recording_markers/README.md

   <li>Then tab over to scripts press + and find the script</li>
   <li>Set up the Hotkeys (8 fields, don't have to use all)</li>
   <li>Copy your OBS output directory in the Recording Path field</li>
   <li>Enter a name for your file with a .csv extension ie. Events.csv.
-Might have to enter an absolute path if you do not see your file when you    c           restart OBS</li>
+Might have to enter an absolute path if you do not see your file when you restart OBS</li>
   <li>If you use .mp4 files checking/unchecking the Remux box will not affect anything.
 If you record in .mkv and remux check this box</li>
   <li>Restart OBS</li>
   <li>settings -> hotkeys.
 Add your hotkeys to Hotkey 1-7 if you are using them</li>